 - Connect to the data model if possible and get the information to be created automatically.

 - Place the right people in the position to review the definitions at the right time (do critical ones first)

-IData has a solution, the Data Cookbook, that can aid the employees and the organization in its data governance, data stewardship and data quality initiatives.
+IData has a solution, the Data Cookbook, that can aid the employees and the organization in its data governance, data intelligence, data stewardship and data quality initiatives.
 The solution has the ability to document definitions, functional and technical, and link them together.
 IData also has experts that can assist with data governance, reporting, integration and other technology services on an as needed basis.
 Feel free to contact us and let us know how we can assist.

 Photo Credit: StockSnap_Y9BZYJKZ1W_symmetricclean_definitionbestpractice_BP #B1137